Aboelhamd789/Php-js/README.md

   php.print_r(array);
 hope you enjoy the first version 😄

-Note: I am new to programming for other people(but i spent for a while in javascript) and this is my first official attempt at OOP.
+Note: I am new to programming for other people(but i spent for a while in javascript(about 3 months)) and this is my first official attempt at OOP.
 If you find any error, tell me about it, and if you want any update, tell me